matthewpennell/matthewpennell.com/_posts/2020-12-31-yearly-lists.md

 * Dragons of Autumn Twilight (Margaret Weis & Tracy Hickman)
 * Beasts in Velvet (Jack Yeovil)

 I think that the presence of so many old favourites, including many from my childhood, speaks to a greater-than-usual need for escapism in 2020.
 In between tales of time-travel and larking about on the river, though, I also managed to fit in some sci-fi and fantasy classics (the first Wheel of Time book disappointingly ripped off large chunks of _Lord of the Rings_, and I had to abandon _Lord Foul's Bane_ it was that bad) as well as some modern and not-so-modern literary fiction.
-Becky Chambers is reliably warm; Umberto Eco was boring; Lee Child was surprisingly readable for something I had dismissed as a mere airport thriller.
+Becky Chambers is reliably warm and comforting; Umberto Eco was boring; Lee Child was surprisingly readable for something I had dismissed as a mere airport thriller.

 I think my favourite book of the year would have to be Chimamanda Ngozi Adichie's _Half of a Yellow Sun_, a love story set during the Nigerian Civil War of the late '60s.
 I loved her novel _Americanah_ when I read it a few years ago; this one was just as beautifully written and compelling.